 - If you're a super keen sports cyclist check that the policy covers you for charity events, sportives, competitions, road racing or cyclo-cross.
 Triathletes also need to check that the policy will cover bikes left in the triathlon transition area.

 - Make sure you know what your bike is worth.
 Usually, that's what you paid for it, but if you've customised your bike, or bought extra wheel sets, you'll need to cover the added extras too.

 - Check the policy excess - the amount that you'll have to fork out before the insurer will pay your claim.
 Remember that a higher excess can reduce the amount of your premium, so pick the option that's best for you.

 - Check whether the insurer gives you a discount if you belong to British Cycling or Cycling UK.

 - Check the policy exclusions.
 How long can your bike be left unattended?
 What proof of ownership do you need?
 What kind of lock must you use?
 Are you covered for commuting?
 Will you bike be covered if it's in your car or on a roof-rack?

 - If you depend on your bike for commuting, or do a lot of touring, look for an emergency bike hire option that kicks in if your bike is out of action.

 - Check other forms of insurance.
 For instance, does the manufacturer of your bike lock offer an anti-theft guarantee?
 Does your home insurance policy cover your bike?
 (There's more about home insurance below.)

-Don’t just buy an insurance offered by the retailer where you bought your bike.
-Some are very good, caring retailers who’ve researched strong, specialist, and well underwritten insurance solutions.
-Others will sell you a package with nasty exclusions in the small print – no new-for-old cover, no cover at night, or a high excess you’ll have to pay if you ever make a claim.
+Don't just buy a cyclist insurance offered by the retailer where you bought your bike.
+Some are very good, caring retailers who've researched strong, specialist, and well underwritten insurance solutions.
+Others will sell you a package with nasty exclusions in the small print - no new-for-old cover, no cover at night, or a high excess you'll have to pay if you ever make a claim.
 Check out the market before you decide on a policy.